binance/binance-connector-python/README.md

 ```

-Without providing the base url, this connector works on `api.binance.com`.<br/>
+Without providing the base url, this connector works on `api.binance.com` by default.<br/>

 It's recommended to allow changing the base url even in production.<br/>
 In some rare case, Binance may offer a backup base url.